Celestial Quantum Error Correction I: Qubits from Noncommutative Klein Space: Discussion

 As mentioned in section~\ref{sec:renormalization}, the last point above motivates us to construct a holographic code via isometric/GKP embedding.
 This embeds the quantized bulk Hilbert space near the flat boundary into the physical Hilbert space living exactly on the boundary.

-As a preview of the follow-up~\cite{GHcode}, the basic idea is described in Figure~\ref{fig:torus}.
+As a preview of the follow-up work~\cite{Guevara:2025rjh}, the basic idea is described in Figure~\ref{fig:torus}.
 The intuition is implemented as follows.
-First, we promote the 2-qubit system to the $N$-qunit system.
-Importantly, we will allow $\tau$ to flow according to the number $N$ of qunits allocated in the code, $\tau \propto 1/N$\,\footnote{This is the natural expectation from geometric tensor models such as MERA.}.
-Hence as approaching the null boundary, $R^2\to\infty$ and $N\to\infty$, the $N$-qunit system is anticipated to flow towards a CFT as its continuum limit.
+First, we promote the 2-qubit system to the $N$-qudit system.
+Importantly, we will allow $\tau$ to flow according to the number $N$ of qudits allocated in the code, $\tau \propto 1/N$\,\footnote{This is the natural expectation from geometric tensor models such as MERA.}.
+Hence as approaching the null boundary, $R^2\to\infty$ and $N\to\infty$, the $N$-qudit system is anticipated to flow towards a CFT as its continuum limit.
 Under $N\to\infty$, we will analyze the leading power of $\tau$ obtained by single Wick contractions, namely a semiclassical theory `at the spacetime boundary'.